google/eng-practices/review/developer/cl-descriptions.md

 benchmark results, and links to design documents.

-If you include links to external resources consider that they may not be visible to future readers due to access restrictions of retention policies.
+If you include links to external resources consider that they may not be visible to future readers due to access restrictions or retention policies.
 Where possible include enough context for reviewers and future readers to understand the CL.